nus-cs2113-AY2122S1/tp/docs/UserGuide.md

     * The `add /m` keyword requires 4 different arguments:
         * use `/n` to input _name_ of your member.
         * use `/s` to input _student number_ of your member.
-          * :warning: Student Number of each entry must be _unique_.
+          * ⚠️ Student Number of each entry must be _unique_.
 Different member entries with the same student number is not allowed.
         * use `/g` to input _gender_ of your member.
 Either _M_ for male and _F_ for female.
         * use `/p` to input _phone number_ of your member.